Saturday, October 19, 2013

 An elbow punch to a side window breaks glass and a few second later I am inside.
 I am immediately bothered by the fact the layout is just like that of my dream.
 I convince myself that has more to do with other houses that I have visited that look similar.
 The air inside is musty and stale but there is an eerie silence to the old house that bothers me, almost like a residue of monumental disappointment.
-Knowing nothing will be settled until I march upstairs to the room I think I saw the picture I slowly begin to climb the steps.
+Knowing nothing will be settled until I march upstairs to the room I saw the picture.
+A weird form of fear flows through me as I slowly begin to climb the steps.

-A grown man should never feel the fear and uncertainty that truly challenges his sanity but as I look into that room and see the exact chair the picture of Emily and our baby was sitting in that is what happens.
+A grown man should never feel the fear and uncertainty that truly challenges his sanity but as I look into that room and see the exact chair the picture of Emily and our baby was sitting.
 The picture, of course, is nowhere to be found although I already knew that, I had my chance and blew it.

 A numbness comes on me and I walk down the stairs and back out of the house like some toy robot a child might wind up.
 When I get to headquarters I take out my pistol, remove the magazine and the round from the chamber, and place it on Mary's desk.